 The Trades Union Congress operates one defined benefit scheme in the UK which offers both pensions in retirement and death benefits to members.
 Pension benefits are related to the members' final salary at retirement and their length of service.
-Employer contributions to the scheme for the year beginning 1 January 2018 are expected to be £2,000,000.
+Employer contributions to the scheme for the year beginning 1 January 2021 are expected to be £2.1m.
+The most recent formal actuarial valuation of the Scheme was as at 31 August 2019.